Emmotes/ic_modron_library/docs/wren.md

 {:/nomarkdown}
 </span>

-The Magic core is so far ahead of the other cores that it's really the only choice for Wren.
+The Magic core is so far ahead of the Magic (Non-Magic Variant) core that it's really the only choice for Wren.
 Though it is worth noting that it doesn't have any health nodes.

 {::nomarkdown}
 <span id="dexTable" hidden>